m-toman/tacorn/README.md

 ## Introduction

-Speech synthesis systems consist of multiple components, which have traditionally been developed manually and are increasingly being replaced by machine learning models.
+Speech synthesis systems consist of multiple components which have traditionally been developed manually and are increasingly being replaced by machine learning models.

 Here we define three components used in statistical parametric speech synthesis.
 We don't consider unit selection or hybrid unit selection systems or physical modeling based systems.

+Data flows along those components, producing intermediate representations which are then input to the next component.
+While in training we typically deal with large datasets and intermediate representations are typically stored on hard disk, we want to avoid this at synthesis time and aim to hold everything in memory.

 ### Text analysis
 Component to generate a linguistic specification from text input.